Cloud Contraptions delivers around 150 days of training each year to organizations around the world.

 The C Programming for Python Developers course is designed for students looking to learn C programming and integrate custom C libraries into their Python programs, with a focus on teaching C essentials, and prior knowledge of Python is optional but mentioned in later parts of the course.

-Master modern JavaScript on the ES2025 spec: iterator helpers, Set methods (union/intersection/difference), Promise.try, RegExp.escape, JSON modules, the using/Symbol.dispose pattern, plus DOM, modules, async/await, and modern tooling (Vite, ESLint 9, Prettier).
+Master modern JavaScript on the latest ECMAScript standards: ES2025's iterator helpers, Set methods (union/intersection/difference), Promise.try, RegExp.escape, and JSON modules, plus the ES2026 using/Symbol.dispose pattern, DOM, modules, async/await, and modern tooling (Vite, ESLint 9, Prettier).

-Advanced modern JavaScript: ES2025 features (iterator helpers, Set methods, using/Symbol.dispose), decorators (Stage 3), WeakRef/FinalizationRegistry, async iterators, structured clone, the Temporal proposal, modules, and meta-programming.
+Advanced modern JavaScript: ES2025 features (iterator helpers, Set methods), ES2026's using/Symbol.dispose and Temporal API, decorators (Stage 3), WeakRef/FinalizationRegistry, async iterators, structured clone, modules, and meta-programming.

 Master TypeScript 6.x on the ES2025 spec: structural types, generics with `const` type parameters, satisfies, the `using` declaration, decorators (Stage 3), narrowing, conditional and template-literal types, modules, and Vite/esbuild-era tooling.